Frank Abagnale: Airline pilot

 After being released into the custody of his father to face the stolen-car charges, 17-year-old Abagnale decided to impersonate a pilot.
-It was purchased with the money he obtained from the forgery of checks.
-He obtained a uniform at a Manhattan uniform company, and on July 7th, 1965, informed local media that he was a graduate of the American Airlines pilot school in Fort Worth, Texas, but he was arrested for theft of checks in Tuckahoe, New York days later.
+He obtained a uniform at a Manhattan uniform company, purchased with the money he obtained from the forgery of checks and on July 7, 1965, informed local media that he was a graduate of the American Airlines pilot school in Fort Worth, Texas, but he was arrested for theft of checks in Tuckahoe, New York days later.
 Abagnale was sentenced to three years at the Great Meadow Prison in Comstock, New York for these stolen checks.
 After serving only two years of his sentence, he was released into the custody of his mother, but he broke the terms of his parole with a stolen-car conviction in Boston, Massachusetts, and was returned to Great Meadow for one year.

 After his release on December 24, 1968, 20-year-old Abagnale disguised himself as a TWA pilot and moved to Baton Rouge, Louisiana, where he talked his way into the house of a local music teacher, whose daughter was a Delta Air Lines stewardess he had met in New York.
 In Baton Rouge, Abagnale also befriended a local minister, claimed he had a master's degree in social work from Ithaca College, and sought work with vulnerable youth with intellectual and developmental disabilities.
 The reverend introduced him to Louisiana State University faculty, who determined he was an "obvious phony".
 The reverend, after Abagnale told him he was a furloughed TWA pilot, became suspicious and called the airline, which informed him that Abagnale was a fraud.
 The reverend notified the Baton Rouge Police Department, and Abagnale was arrested on February 14, 1969, initially on vagrancy charges.
 Upon his arrest, he was found to have illegally driven his Florida rental car out of state and to possess falsified airline employee identification.
 The following day, detectives determined that Abagnale had stolen blank checks from his host family and a local business in Baton Rouge, and he was subsequently charged with theft and forgery.
 Unable to make bail, he was convicted on June 2, 1969, and was sentenced to 12 years of supervised probation, but he soon fled Louisiana for Europe.

 Europe

 Two weeks after the Louisiana bench warrant was issued, Abagnale was arrested in Montpellier, France, in September 1969.
 He had stolen an automobile and defrauded two local families in Klippan, Sweden.
 He was sentenced to four months for theft in France, though he served only three months in Perpignan's prison.

 He was then extradited to Sweden, where he was convicted of gross fraud by forgery.
-He served two months in a Malmö prison, was banned from Sweden for eight years, and was required to compensate his Swedish victims (which, they say, he never did).
+He served two months in a Malmö prison, was banned from Sweden for eight years, and was required to compensate his Swedish victims (which he allegedly failed to do).
 Abagnale was deported back to the United States in June 1970, when his appeal failed.